opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 The following option relates to the target cluster of the benchmark.

-- `--target-hosts`: Defines a comma-separated list of host-port pairs which should be targeted if using the pipeline `benchmark-only`.
+- `--target-hosts`: Defines a comma-separated list of host-port pairs that should be targeted if using the pipeline `benchmark-only`.
 Default is `localhost:9200`.

 ### Distributed workload generation

-The following options help those who want to use multiple hosts to generate load to the benchmark cluster.
+The following options help those who want to use multiple hosts to generate load to the benchmark cluster:

 - `--load-worker-coordinator-hosts`: Defines a comma-separated list of hosts that coordinate loads.
 Default is `localhost`.
 - `--enable-worker-coordinator-profiling`: Enables an analysis of the performance of OpenSearch Benchmark's worker coordinator.
 Default is `false`.

 ### Provisioning

-The following options help customize how OpenSearch Benchmark provisions OpenSearch and workloads.
+The following options help customize how OpenSearch Benchmark provisions OpenSearch and workloads:

 - `--provision-config-repository`: Defines the repository from which OpenSearch Benchmark loads `provision-configs` and `provision-config-instances`.
 - `--provision-config-path`: Defines the path to the `--provision-config-instance` and any OpenSearch plugin configurations to use.